tylergasperlin/JSFunctionalProgramming/README.md

 Currying can be used to take a function that expects multiple arguments and reduce this to multiple function that expect a single argument.
 High arity functions can be used to achieve composition.

+- A partial applicaiton is a function which has been applied to some, but not yet all of its arguments.
+In other words its a function which has some arguments fixed inside its closure scope.

+- Partial applicaiton is when we call a function with fewer arguments than it expects and that function returns a funciton that takes the remaining arguments.

+- In currying you always only pass one argument to the function

+- A curried function is a funciton that takes multiple arguments one at a time

+- Currying is where a function that expects multiple arguments is broken down into successive functions that ach take a single argument and return another function to accept the next argument

+- Advantages of currying
+1. Currying can be used to specialize functions
+2. Currying simplifies function composition